“Where I live”

 A flamingo pair cooperates in building its mud-cone nest a safe pecking distance away from neighboring pairs.
 A flamingo nest is a small, circular mound, about 12 inches high, with a depression in the center to hold an egg.
 The nest must be tall enough to protect it from flooding.
 The female typically lays only one egg, and both male and female take turns incubating the egg for 27 to 31 days.
 A few days before hatching, the chick begins to vocalize.
 The parent birds start to recognize the call of their offspring even before it arrives in the world, and they will continue to recognize and care for their chick until it fledges.
 About one week after hatching, flamingo chicks leave their nests and gather in large crèches (sort of the equivalent of flamingo daycare or playgroup), which are overseen by a few adults.
 Between 9 and 13 weeks, flamingo chicks fledge (i.e. learn to fly and feed themselves).

 Caribbean flamingos are stable as a species and increasing in overall population.
-The Caribbean Alliance for Flamingo Research and Conservation, established in 2007, ensures the protection and conservation of the Caribbean flamingo.

 - Kingdom: Animalia